TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-06-14-doctrine-annotations-and-attributes-living-together-in-peace.md

 <br>

-Let's add a new method `resolveAttributeValue()` that will be able to read PHP 8 attribute values too:
+Let's add a new method, `resolveAttributeValue()` that will be able to read PHP 8 attribute values too:

 ```php
     // ...